 In a large bowl, cream together butter and sugars.
 Mix in vanilla and egg until smooth.

 In a medium bowl whisk together flour, pudding mix, baking soda, cinnamon, salt, and nutmeg.
 Add dry mixture to wet ingredients and mix until combined well.
 Stir in apples and white chocolate chips (if using).
 Chill in the fridge for one hour. *I tried it with chilling and not chilling and didn't notice a big difference.
+Chilled dough will make a thicker cookie.

 For the Cinnamon Sugar: In a small bowl, combine the sugar and cinnamon.